Novel Emergent Phases in a Two-Dimensional Superconductor

-We next concentrate on possible scenarios that can lead to a cut-off of the Griffiths phase upon lowering the temperature.
-The quantum Griffiths singularities arise due to the interplay of disorder, order-parameter symmetry, and the Ohmic Landau damping of the superconducting order-parameter fluctuations caused by the coupling to soft fermionic particle-hole excitations \cite{Jose_2007,VojtaKotabageHoyos09}.
-Changes in the dissipative environment of the order parameter fluctuations could therefore destroy the Griffiths singularities.
-Such a mechanism has been proposed \cite{Dobra} to destabilize the magnetic quantum Griffiths phase \cite{VojtaSchmalian05} in itinerant Heisenberg magnets because the interplay of the bare Landau damping and the long-range RKKY interactions between the rare regions produce stronger sub-Ohmic dissipation.
-Superconducting fluctuations experience a similar oscillatory long-range interaction (see, e.g., Ref.\ \cite{MaitiChubukov13}).
-Below a crossover temperature scale, the emergent sub-Ohmic dissipation could freeze (phase-lock) individual rare regions, leading in turn to a smearing of the putative superconducting transition.
-A smeared-transition scenario would be compatible with the low-temperature tail of the phase boundary in Fig.~\ref{fig:fig.3}(a) \cite{Vojta03a,jose_smeared_prl,*jose_smeared_prb}.
-Moreover, the anomalous metal phase is often understood as a `failed superconductor'~\cite{kapitulnik2019colloquium}, perhaps due to the hopping of electrons between the phase-locked rare regions.\\
+We now turn our attention to plausible scenarios that can lead to the suppression of the QGP at ultra-low temperatures and which are concomitant to the emergence of the tail in Fig.~\ref{fig:fig.2}(a) at low temperatures (please see Supplementary Information, Section S11 for a more detailed discussion).
+The quantum Griffiths singularities arise due to the interplay of disorder, order-parameter symmetry, and Ohmic Landau damping of the superconducting order-parameter fluctuations caused by the coupling to soft fermionic particle-hole excitations \cite{Jose_2007,VojtaKotabageHoyos09}.
+Changes in the dissipative environment of the order parameter fluctuations destroy the Griffiths singularities.
+Such a mechanism has been proposed, for example, to destabilize the magnetic QGP in itinerant Heisenberg magnets where the interplay of the bare Landau damping and the long-range RKKY interactions between the rare-regions produce stronger sub-Ohmic dissipation~\cite{Dobra, VojtaSchmalian05}.
+Superconducting fluctuations are known to be subject to a similar oscillatory long-range interaction~\cite{MaitiChubukov13}, leading to a possibility that the dissipative environment felt by the superconducting puddles could be sub-Ohmic.
+This, in turn, implies that below a crossover temperature scale, the emergent sub-Ohmic dissipation could freeze (phase-lock) individual rare regions, leading to a smearing of the superconducting QCP.

+Thus, the low-temperature tail seen in Fig.~\ref{fig:fig.2}(a), and Fig.~\ref{fig:fig.2}(c) is compatible with the smeared QCP scenario elucidated above \cite{Vojta03a,jose_smeared_prl,jose_smeared_prb}, wherein the Griffiths phase is destabilized towards the inhomogeneously ordered state.
+We note that a very similar explanation has been invoked previously to explain the failure of the power-law scaling of the magnetoconductance data in MoGe films in the presence of a dissipative bath (see, for example, Ref.~\cite{PhysRevLett.82.5341}), highlighting the importance of the damping in such systems. \\